ARTCvan/server-staffhandbook/README.md

 If someone has found a loophole in something without telling staff, immediently mute them and patch the loophole ASAP.

+If someone requests for an unmute because Automod muted them, ignore the request under any circumstances.

 ## How do you ban/warn/mute someone or find a User ID?
 To find a User's ID, enable Developer Options in the Discord client.
 Then right click their user (not their message/s) and Copy ID.
 The Copy ID user works better in cases like in #mod-commands, as it's basically copy-paste.